aryanmarwaha/aryanmarwaha/README.md

 <h1></h1>
 <div id="header">
   <h3>Hi there 👋</h3>
-My name is Aryan Marwaha, and I'm from the Indian Punjabi city of Ludhiana.
-I'm pursuing B.E. in CSE at Chitkara University Punjab right now.
-I love coding and I'm a huge gadget nerd. 👨🏻‍💻👨🏻‍💻
+My name is Aryan Marwaha, and I'm from the vibrant city of Ludhiana in the Punjab region of India.
+I'm now pursuing a B.E. in Computer Science Engineering at Chitkara University Punjab, where I'm honing my coding abilities and learning how to create software applications.
+I'm always fascinated by the newest technology developments and enjoy discovering new devices because I'm a self-described gadget freak.
+In addition, I'm an astrophile and I'm really interested in the wonders of the cosmos.
+I aspire to combine my interests and contribute to the field of space technology in the future. 🛰️.
 <br>
   <b>#programming, #scienceandtechnology, and #scienceandenvironment</b>
 </div>